 As for what kinds of cooking jobs it does well, some of the foods and dishes customers mention most often include homemade hummus, pesto, chopped nuts, minced herbs, ground flaxseed, guacamole, applesauce, breadcrumbs, cracker crumbs, pureéd tomatoes, and of course, diced celery & onions.

-A customer approval rating of over 80% is pretty impressive, and this Cuisinart model is currently the best selling small food chopper online
+A customer approval rating of 84% is pretty impressive, and this Cuisinart model has maintained its good reputation for quite a number of years now.